Markov Decision Processes with Multiple Long-run Average Objectives: Abstract

 \section{Abstract}

 We study Markov decision processes (MDPs) with multiple limit-average (or mean-payoff) functions.
 We consider two different objectives, namely, expectation and satisfaction objectives.
-Given an MDP with $\pmb{k}$ reward functions, in the expectation objective the goal is to maximize the expected limit-average value, and in the satisfaction objective the goal is to maximize the probability of runs such that the limit-average value stays above a given vector.
-We show that under the expectation objective, in contrast to the single-objective case, both randomization and memory are necessary for strategies, and that finite-memory randomized strategies are sufficient.
-Under the satisfaction objective, in contrast to the single-objective case, infinite memory is necessary for strategies, and that randomized memoryless strategies are sufficient for $\pmb{\varepsilon}$-approximation, for all $\pmb{\varepsilon>0}$.
-We further prove that the decision problems for both expectation and satisfaction objectives can be solved in polynomial time and the trade-off curve (Pareto curve) can be $\pmb{\varepsilon}$-approximated in time polynomial in the size of the MDP and $\pmb{\frac{1}{\varepsilon}}$, and exponential in the number of reward functions, for all $\pmb{\varepsilon>0}$.
-Our results also reveal flaws in previous work for MDPs with multiple mean-payoff functions under the expectation objective, correct the flaws and obtain improved results.
+Given an MDP with $\pmb{k}$ limit-average functions, in the expectation objective the goal is to maximize the expected limit-average value, and in the satisfaction objective the goal is to maximize the probability of runs such that the limit-average value stays above a given vector.
+We show that under the expectation objective, in contrast to the case of one limit-average function, both randomization and memory are necessary for strategies even for $\pmb{\varepsilon}$-approximation, and that finite-memory randomized strategies are sufficient for achieving Pareto optimal values.
+Under the satisfaction objective, in contrast to the case of one limit-average function, infinite memory is necessary for strategies achieving a specific value (i.e. randomized finite-memory strategies are not sufficient), whereas memoryless randomized strategies are sufficient for $\pmb{\varepsilon}$-approximation, for all $\pmb{\varepsilon>0}$.
+We further prove that the decision problems for both expectation and satisfaction objectives can be solved in polynomial time and the trade-off curve (Pareto curve) can be $\pmb{\varepsilon}$-approximated in time polynomial in the size of the MDP and $\pmb{\frac{1}{\varepsilon}}$, and exponential in the number of limit-average functions, for all $\pmb{\varepsilon>0}$.
+Our analysis also reveals flaws in previous work for MDPs with multiple mean-payoff functions under the expectation objective, corrects the flaws, and allows us to obtain improved results.